CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-lidless-eye-companion.md

 _Spider of the Morlat_ (from _Middle-earth: Dark Minions_) (clarification)—Spider attacks from _Spider of the Morlat_ played as a permanent-event are considered detainment vs. minion companies.

-_Sudden Call_ (clarification)—You may not shufle _Sudden Call_ into your deck while you are drawing cards.
+_Sudden Call_ (clarification)—You may not shuffle _Sudden Call_ into your deck while you are drawing cards.
 Drawing cards is an indivisible action.

 Trophies (clarification)—Creatures whose marshalling points are listed with an * give marshalling points when used as trophies.<br>
 &emsp; Defeated Dragon manifestations can be used as trophies.